 1984: Genesis achieved their first top 10 single on the Billboard Hot 100 chart with “That’s All,” which ultimately reached #6.

-1985: The Smiths released “How Soon Is Now?.”
-The song was originally released as the B-side of “William, It Was Really Nothing” in 1984, but after it was issued as an A-side single, it went to #24 on the UK chart.
+1985: After it was originally released as the B-side of “William, It Was Really Nothing” in 1984, “How Soon Is Now?” by The Smiths was released as an A-side.
+The single later went to #24 on the UK chart.

 1985: Following Band Aid’s 1984 “Do They Know Its Christmas?” project in the UK the previous Christmas, singer and activist Harry Belafonte and fundraiser Ken Kragen organized an American benefit single for African famine relief.
 More than 45 of the most famous artists contributed to the recording of “We Are The World,” which had been written by Michael Jackson and Lionel Richie.
 The final recording session was held on the evening of January 28th at A&M Recording Studios in Hollywood.
 Among the artists that joined Jackson at the studio were Ray Charles, Billy Joel, Diana Ross, Cyndi Lauper, Bob Dylan, Bruce Springsteen, and Smokey Robinson, many of who had come from the American Music Award ceremony the same night.
 Upon entering the studio, musicians were greeted by a sign which read “Please check your egos at the door” as well as Stevie Wonder, who proclaimed that if the recording was not finished in one take, he and Ray Charles would be driving everyone home.
 Since its release, “We Are the World” has raised over $63 million for humanitarian causes, equivalent to $144 million today.